czan/wingman/README.md

 ## Why restarts?

 Why should we want to use restarts in Clojure?
-Chris Houser already gave us a great model for error handling in Clojure, why should I use `dont-give-up`?
+[Chris Houser already gave us a great model for error handling in Clojure](https://www.youtube.com/watch?v=zp0OEDcAro0), why should I use `dont-give-up`?
 The answer to this question is really about _interactivity_.

 The method of binding dynamic variables for error handling is roughly equivalent to what `dont-give-up` does, but where the plain dynamic-variables approach fails is tool support.
 There is no way for a tool to find out what the options are to restart execution, and to present that choice to the user in an interactive session.
 From the start, the focus in `dont-give-up` has been on the REPL experience.
-It is primarily about recovering from errors in the REPL, and then making that same functionality available in code.
+It is primarily about recovering from errors in the REPL, and only then making that same functionality available in code.

 ## What about Exceptions?